avocado-framework/avocado/man/avocado.rst

     filtering parameters:
       --filter-by-tags TAGS
-                            Filter INSTRUMENTED tests based on ":avocado:
+                            Filter tests based on tags
-                            tags=tag1,tag2" notation in their class docstring
       --filter-by-tags-include-empty
                             Include all tests without tags during filtering.
 This effectively means they will be kept in the test suite